 Every business relies on specific tools to get the job done.
 For example, a restaurant needs cookware, ovens, and dishwashers, while a manufacturing business may need large machines that run many miles per hour to produce large numbers of products daily.
 It’s important not to skimp on this expense as the better quality your equipment is, the better quality your product will be.

-Of course, if you’re just starting out, you may need to do some of the work manually or buy second-hand equipment, but as your business grows and proves itself, you’ll be able to purchase better equipment to make your job easier and faster.
+Of course, if you’re just starting out, you may need to do some of the work manually and buy second-hand equipment or look for equipment rental, but as your business grows and proves itself, you’ll be able to purchase better equipment to make your job easier and faster.

 3. Things that Touch the Customer